pLANS FOR PORTSMOUTH

 Good sized family homes to fulfil a need within the area, smaller homes to accommodate first time buyers, saving the historic listed buildings and helping to meet the local authority housing targets.

-Purchasing the buildings when planning is agreed will also deliver a significant payment to the NHS which currently has to maintain and secure the St James site at a cost of over £1.5m a year – money which could be used elsewhere within the service.
+Purchasing the buildings when planning is agreed will also deliver a significant payment to the NHS which currently has to maintain and secure the St James site at a cost of more than £1.6m a year – money which could be used elsewhere within the service.

 After much hard work and many conversations, we will now be submitting much improved plans for the site.